shijunfeng00/static_reflect/README.md

 # static_reflect

-This is a Compiling time staic reflection lightweight framework for C++ It provides a very rich compile-time reflection function Below is a demo of all APIs
+This is a Compiling time staic reflection lightweight framework for C++.

+It provides a very rich compile-time reflection function.

+Below is a demo of all APIs.

-# for constexpr object
+# For constexpr object

 ```cpp
 #include"static_reflect.h"
 #include<cstdio>